microsoft/nni/docs/source/compression_preview/setting.rst

 Sometimes we just want to temporarily modify the setting template and don't want to make a global change.
 Then we could directly write full setting in ``config_list`` to achieve this.

-For example, if the compressed model has conv-bn-relu pattern, and for a better pruning simulation and performence, we want to mask the batchnorm on the channels convolution masked.
+For example, if the compressed model has conv-bn-relu pattern, and for a better pruning simulation and performance, we want to mask the batchnorm on the channels convolution masked.
 Then we could temporarily make batchnorm masks align with convolution layer weight masks.